zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 theory of kings, thieves... (in the middle), say if there is no matter, and so on, it is also wandering.

-“And the unwandering”, the unrighteous person has been separated from the wandering, forbent, quanned, has left, has left, has been freed, has been bound, is a person who is happy to sit alone from the restricted heart, loving alone, The inner end practitioner, do not disregard the Zen, have viewers, gain empty houses, meditators, Zen loving, monogeneity practitioners, redeemers of their own interests.
+"And the unwandering", the unrighteous person has been separated from the wandering, forbent, quanned, has left, has left, has been freed, has been bound, is a person who is happy to sit alone from the restricted heart, loving alone, The inner end practitioner, do not disregard the Zen, have viewers, gain empty houses, meditators, Zen loving, monogeneity practitioners, redeemers of their own interests.
 For eyes down with no wandering.

-“The guardian of the root, protect the heart”: ““The guardian of the root”, “the unobtrusive person, after seeing the color, does not become the executor of the phase, because when living in the root of the eye is not protected, greed, worried The law of evil will flow in, he acts according to his own, protect the
+"The guardian of the root, protect the heart": ""The guardian of the root", "the unobtrusive person, after seeing the color, does not become the executor of the phase, because when living in the root of the eye is not protected, greed, worried The law of evil will flow in, he acts according to his own, protect the